 It is extremely rare, but we do get the occasional question from a customer on how to recover or repair an SQLite3 configuration database file.
 SQLite3 is fairly robust, but sometimes things happen like unexpected shutdowns or hardware problems with storage, or perhaps an incomplete write due to lack of disk space.
-Whatever the cause, once you encounter a problem with the database files being unreadable, the following procedure may help to restore your data, minus perhaps one or two records that are simply unrecoverable.
+Whatever the cause, when you encounter a problem with the database files being unreadable the following procedure may help to restore your data, minus perhaps one or two most recent records that are simply unrecoverable.

 When you see for example this error:

 exception in AuthDelegateProplist: (DatabaseError) database disk image is malformed

 This could indicate that the configuration database files have an issue.

 By default OpenVPN Access Server uses SQLite3 database files.
 It is also possible to convert it to MySQL or a similar RDS based system.
 We have a document to describe how to make live backups of the OpenVPN Access Server, and how to convert to a Relational Database System like MySQL.
 This is all described on the configuration database management and backups page.
 If you are using SQLite3 (the default) we would recommend you implement the backup procedure mentioned on that page.
 If you have backups you should use those instead of trying to repair the damaged database.
 If your Access Server has been adjusted to use another database system than SQLite3, then the instructions here will not work for you, but then you will also not be seeing the error message shown above.